 Chłodnik (Cold Beet Soup) Recipe

-Beets are killer.
+Beets are killer, especially when added to a soup.
 They can easily be the star or play a supporting role in a dish depending on how they are prepared.
-They’ve got friendly, fruity sweetness and earthy complexity, and, if treated the right way, they can even lend awesome acidity to a dish.
+They’ve got friendly, fruity sweetness and earthy complexity.
+Plus, if treated the right way, they can even lend awesome acidity to a dish.

 What is Chlodnik?

 Chłodnik, chilled summer borscht, is the best thing you can do with beets in the summer.
-The chłodnik we make at Apteka is somewhat complicated and involves us making our own cultured yogurt from cashews and almonds, a fermented beet kvass that is the acidic building-block of the soup, a borscht, sour pickled beet tops and kohlrabi, along with fresh radish, cucumbers, and herbs that help finish the dish.
+The chłodnik we make at Apteka is somewhat complicated.
+It involves our own cultured yogurt, made from cashews and almonds, a fermented beet kvass that is the acidic building-block of the soup, a borscht, sour pickled beet tops and kohlrabi, along with fresh radish, cucumbers, and herbs that help finish the dish.
 But a simpler version built off one trip to the farmers’ market is also lovely.
-The recipe we’re sharing on tablemagazine.com is a version that can be done in an afternoon instead of the six days it takes for all parts of the Apteka version.
+The recipe we’re sharing here is a version that can be done in an afternoon instead of the six days it takes for all parts of the Apteka version.

 Chłodnik (Cold Beet Soup) Recipe